Markus-Hefner/Portfolio-Project-2-Cocktail-Casino/README.md

 - GitHub is used for storing the code.
 - Font Awesome was used to provide the icon for all social plattforms.
 - favicon.io was used to turn a png-graphic into usable code to paste into the head element in order to get a favicon.
-- Google Fonts provides the Merriweather and Raleway fonts which were used an all pages of this site.
+- Google Fonts provides the Kaisei Decol and Cantarell fonts.

 ## Testing